PALATINE BONE ANATOMY

 • Flat rectangular component

-• Forms posterior third of hard palate
+• Forms the posterior third of your hard palate

 • Meets opposite palatine bone at midline